 A content leader shall be allowed one (1) administrative period equal to an instructional period per day in order to support/mentor teachers in their content area, and carry out curricular and other content leader responsibilities.
+The content leader administrative period shall be eliminated in the beginning of the 2018-2019 school year.
 Content leaders may conduct classroom visits (including serving as RIIC peer observer) for the purpose of supporting and mentoring teachers.